EDUCBA Logo

 Things to Remember

-• Form Controls are used for both manual data and macros.
+• Use the Form Controls for both manual data and macros.

 • Text Field, Combo List-Edit, and Combo Drop Down-Edit are customized form controls.

-• Form Controls can also be used with charts.
+• You can also use Form Controls with charts.

 Recommended Articles

 This is a guide to Form Controls in Excel.
-Here we discuss how to use Form Controls in Excel and practical examples, and a downloadable excel template.
+Here we discuss how to use Form Controls in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Sentence Case in Excel